 SGT.
 JOHN BRUHNS: I would like Congress to draft binding bipartisan legislation that requires President Bush to bring our troops out of Iraq.
 This is a man that does not understand the meaning of the word "bipartisanship."
 We have to fight fire with fire when it comes to President Bush.
 He’s stubborn.
 He refuses to acknowledge his mistakes.
 And he’s in his own little world when it comes to Iraq.

 So now, Congress, as a co-equal branch of government, has to do — they have to do their job.
 They have to carry out the will of the American people.
-Over 70% of the American people want an end to this war.
-So my message to Congress is: you can stand with Bush or you can stand with the American people.
+Over 70 percent of the American people want an end to this war.
+So my message to Congress is: You can stand with Bush, or you can stand with the American people.
 Bring our troops home.